Jane's Guide

 We’re here to help.
 If you’re unsure about Pay Types, YTD totals, or just want someone to walk through setup with you, get in touch.

-Lots of clinics like to book a call with us before their first payroll — it’s a great way to feel confident everything is set up correctly.
+Lots of clinics like to book a call with us before their first payroll — it’s a great way to feel confident that everything is set up correctly.
 If you’d like to schedule one, just let us know.

 ⏱ So, How Long Does Onboarding Take?